alirezahr79/BYOL/README.md

 Welcome to the **BYOL (Bootstrap Your Own Latent)** repository!
 This project provides a comprehensive, from-scratch implementation of BYOL, a revolutionary self-supervised learning algorithm.
 Whether you're a researcher, developer, or enthusiast, this repository offers valuable insights into state-of-the-art unsupervised feature learning.

+If you find this project useful, please star this repository! ⭐

 ---

 ## 🚀 Key Highlights